 - We have ATM machines and some of our vendors offer charging stations for your phones.

 - The MerleFest app will help you plan your entire 4 days of music.
-Download it before you get here.
-It will be available in your App Store by March.
+Download it before you get here using the links below.

 1328 S. Collegiate Drive, Wilkesboro, NC 28697